UN chief rings alarm bell on global security threat from Gaza war | Law-Order

 UN chief rings alarm bell on global security threat from Gaza war

-A seven-day pause - that saw Hamas release some hostages and an increase in humanitarian aid to Gaza - expired on Dec.
-1. 'NEW MORAL LOW' Speaking before the UAE circulated its draft resolution to the Security Council, U.S. State Department spokesperson Matthew Miller declined to comment specifically on Guterres' letter.
-"There are threats to regional security and threats to global security that are presented by this conflict," Miller told reporters.
+The United Arab Emirates gave the council a brief draft resolution, seen by Reuters, that would act on the letter from Guterres by demanding an "immediate humanitarian ceasefire" in the conflict between Israel and Palestinian militants Hamas.
+Diplomats said the UAE aims to put the text to a vote on Friday when the council is due to be briefed by Guterres on Gaza.

-United Nations Secretary-General Antonio Guterres made a rare move on Wednesday to formally warn the Security Council of a global threat from the Gaza war as Arab states seek to leverage that to push the council to call for a ceasefire within days.
+United Nations Secretary-General Antonio Guterres made a rare move on Wednesday to formally warn the Security Council of a global threat from the Gaza war as Arab states seek to use this alert to push the council to call for a ceasefire within days.
 The United Arab Emirates gave the council a brief draft resolution, seen by Reuters, that would act on the letter from Guterres by demanding an "immediate humanitarian ceasefire" in the conflict between Israel and Palestinian militants Hamas.

 Israel says 1,200 people were killed and 240 people taken hostage during the Oct.
 7 attack by Hamas.
 Israel has focused its retaliation against Hamas in Gaza, bombarding it from the air, imposing a siege and launching a ground assault.
 Gaza's Health Ministry says that so far 16,015 people have been killed in the enclave of 2.3 million.

-Guterres told the Security Council in his letter that there was no effective protection of civilians in Gaza.
-"Nowhere is safe in Gaza," he wrote.
+Guterres told the Security Council in his letter that there was no effective protection of civilians and that "nowhere is safe in Gaza."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)